blocksense-network/benchmarking-noir/graph-coloring/README.md

 ### bruteforce-gen

-A parallelized 3-coloring implementation, written in C++, with isn't greedy.
+A parallelized 3-coloring implementation, written in C++, which isn't greedy.
 Contrary to `greedy-gen`, it doesn't generate the graph.
+Hint: you can still use `greedy-gen` to generate the graph and then convert the Prover.toml in graph.txt so you can use it as an input for `bruteforce-gen`.

 You need to have the amount of vertices and then an adjacency matrix, all separated with blank characters (space, newline, tab), inside a file called `graph.txt`.

 Prints a `Prover.toml`.

 ### simple-zk